ryanpfalz/azure-devops-testplans-playwright/README.md

 ![Test Execution Tasks](./Docs/testexecutionsteps.png)
 _Setup and execution steps for running Playwright tests._

-1. The `WebApplication1/PlaywrightTests/appsettings.test.json` contains a `url` value which needs to be updated to point to the URL of the App Service deployed in the previous stage.
+1.  <b>File Transform step:</b> The `WebApplication1/PlaywrightTests/appsettings.test.json` contains a `url` value which needs to be updated to point to the URL of the App Service deployed in the previous stage.
 Create a pipeline variable called 'url' and set the value to the URL of your app service.

     ![App Settings Variable Replacement](./Docs/variables.png)

-2. Just like was done to run Playwright tests on your local machine, you need to ensure proper browsers are installed on the agent.
+2.  <b>Install Playwright step:</b> Just like was done to run Playwright tests on your local machine, you need to ensure proper browsers are installed on the agent.
 The file you need to execute was published in the build artifact along with the test binaries; in this example, you should execute the following command in the PowerShell task:

     `$(System.DefaultWorkingDirectory)/_AzDO-Demo-Tests-CI/AzDO-Demo-Artifact/PlaywrightTests/PlaywrightTests/.playwright/node/win32_x64/playwright.cmd install`

-3. Follow the steps under #6 in [this guide](https://learn.microsoft.com/en-us/azure/devops/test/run-automated-tests-from-test-hub?view=azure-devops#set-up-your-environment) to set up the VsTest task.
+3.  <b>VsTest step:</b> Follow the steps under #6 in [this guide](https://learn.microsoft.com/en-us/azure/devops/test/run-automated-tests-from-test-hub?view=azure-devops#set-up-your-environment) to set up the VsTest task.
     -   To run tests linked to Test Plans, you need to choose 'Test run' as the 'Select tests using' option.
-Note that you will _not_ be able to run this task directly in the Release Pipeline.
+Note that you will _not_ be able to run this task directly via the Release Pipeline - it can _only_ be run in Test Plans.
     -   Conversely, to run the test task directly in the Release Pipeline (_not_ via Test Plans), choose 'Test assemblies' in the 'Select tests using' dropdown.

 ### Executing Playwright Tests with Test Plans